violentshell/jconf/README.md

 # Jconf
-A simple module to write, load and update JSON config files for your python projects.
+A simple module to write, load and update JSON config files for your python3 projects.

 ## Installation
 jconf is packaged and distrubted with pip: